grumpyjames/birding-almanac/features/a-200-bird-year/part-44-east-of-inverness.md

 pronunciation of both Lossiemouth and Spynie is hilariously inaccurate.
 He can't find RNG either - apparently it has been towards the areas of the Loch the hide doesn't overlook so well when it was last seen.
 Typical.
-Some of the grebe shaped blobs towards the far left and right of the hide's field of view are brought back in for questioning, but still, no joy.
+Some of the grebe-shaped blobs towards the far left and right of the hide's field of view are brought back in for questioning, but still, no joy.
 We bid our companion farewell and go for a quick walk in the woods, but on discovering we're going to be